Email marketing is incredibly important for salespeople

 A series of well-written emails will convey that you're the right person, it's what email marketing is all about.

 What that message looks like: something you sat down and wrote that day, person to person, it feels personal and personalized above all else.
-With the right strategy, email shows that you care, that you’re available to help, and that you’re human — just like your “people-base.”
-(Clarification: People-base = Database of Real People).
+With the right strategy, email shows that you care, that you’re available to help, and that you’re human — just like your “peoplebase.”
+(Clarification: Peoplebase is your Database of People, your contacts, people you know, your sphere of influence).

 If you want to take it a step further handwritten note cards are a great way to really stand out and connect emotionally with a potential client.
 We make that easy too, so be sure to ask how if you would like to stand even further out from the crowd and rise clearly above the masses.
 It’s our latest addition, and one limited in availability, so be sure to act quickly if you want to secure your market before someone else does.